-- Confirmation that leaders and scouts were pre-screened and are arriving at camp without symptoms of COVID-19 or other illness - Show your copies of BSA medical form parts A and B for each person (you keep these) - Turn in the troop roster (in this guide) with names, ages, and phone numbers of all youth and adult participants, and drivers - Payment for any remaining fees
+- Confirmation that no one arriving at camp has COVID-19 symptoms and all have been pre-screened - o BSA medical form parts A and B for each person (you keep these) - A troop roster (in this guide) with names, ages, and phone numbers of all youth and adult participants, and drivers - Payment for any remaining fees

-Each troop may have only one vehicle beyond the parking lot at a time and only while actively unloading.
-Then it goes back to its home...the parking lot (trailers, too!)
+Each troop may have only one vehicle in camp at a time and only while actively unloading.
+Then it goes to its home...the parking lot (trailers, too!)